2025 Employer Share Scheme reporting

 Filing deadline

-The deadline for submitting the 2024 ESA, RSS1 and KEEP1 Returns is 31 March 2026.
+The deadline for submitting the 2025 ESA, RSS1 and KEEP1 Returns is 31 March 2026.

 Registration requirement

-Employers must register with Revenue for share scheme reporting via Revenue Online Service (ROS) before submitting the relevant forms, if not completed already.
-As the registration process can take a few working days or longer, we recommend completing it as early as possible to avoid any delays in in meeting the submission deadline.
+Employers must register with Revenue for share scheme reporting via the Revenue Online Service (ROS) before submitting the relevant forms, if not completed already.
+As the registration process can take a few working days or longer, we recommend completing it as early as possible to avoid any delays in meeting the deadline.

 ESA Return